bluedata-katacoda/katacoda-scenarios/Hello World Image/step4.md

 `ls -R`{{execute}}

-Make sure that you see the following files or directories: appconfig/index.html,<br>
+Make sure that you see the following files or directories:<br>
+appconfig/index.html,<br>
 helloworld-app.wb,<br>
 helloworld-logo.png<br>